WolBanking77: Wolof Banking Speech Intent Classification Dataset: Dataset evaluation Experiments

 \subsection{Results and Discussions}

-Figure \ref{fig:5knlpresults} shows weighted average F1-score results for zero-shot and few-shot classification.
-AfroXLMR model outperforms all multilingual pre-trained models on few-shot and fine-tuning (with an F1-scores of 79\%) on 5k samples followed by BertBase and AfroLM.
-This results also show that existing models even when pre-trained on Wolof do not perform well and that our dataset provides specific challenges.
+Figure \ref{fig:5knlpresults} shows the weighted average F1-score results for zero-shot and few-shot classification.
+AfroXLMR model outperforms all multilingual pre-trained models in few-shot and fine-tuning settings (with an F1-scores of 79\% on 5k samples), followed by BERT-Base and AfroLM.
+This results also show that existing models, even when pre-trained on Wolof, do not perform well and that our dataset presents specific challenges.

-Experiments have been conducted on the entire WolBanking77 dataset and reported on figure \ref{fig:fullnlpresults}.
-Similar to previous experiments conducted on 5k sub-sample of the WolBanking77 dataset, results shows that AfroXLMR achieves slightly better scores compared to BertBase and AfroLM.
-These results show that intent detection for low-resource languages remains a challenging task even for state-of-the-art small language models, as shown by the results reported in table \ref{tab:slm}.
+Experiments were conducted on the entire WolBanking77 dataset and reported in figure \ref{fig:fullnlpresults}.
+Similar to the experiments performed on the 5k sub-sample of WolBanking77, results shows that AfroXLMR achieves slightly better scores compared to BERT-Base and AfroLM.
+These findings highlight that ID task for low-resource languages remains a challenging task, even for state-of-the-art small language models, as shown in Table \ref{tab:slm}.

-A comparison is also conducted for ASR models on the audio part of WolBanking77 dataset.
-Special characters have been removed from the text and then reduced to lowercase.
-We can observe from the results with 4 hours of speech data in Table \ref{table-asr} that Canary-1b-flash with a wer score of 0.59\% outperforms Phi-4-multimodal-instruct (wer 3.1\%) and more particularly Distil-whisper-large-v3.5 (wer 4.63\%).
-All pre-trained ASR models have been fine-tuned on the audio part of WolBanking77 dataset with 1000 steps.
-The results obtained following the experiments show that it is possible to obtain good results with little data, which is favorable for our WolBanking77 dataset and in low-resource language contexts.
+A comparison was also conducted for ASR models on the audio part of WolBanking77 dataset.
+Special characters were removed from the text, and all text was converted to lowercase.
+We can observe from the results with 4 hours of speech data in Table \ref{table-asr} that, Canary-1b-flash with a WER score of 0.59\% outperforms Phi-4-multimodal-instruct (WER 3.1\%) and more particularly Distil-whisper-large-v3.5 (WER 4.63\%).
+All pre-trained ASR models were fine-tuned on WolBanking77 audio dataset for 1000 steps.
+The results indicate that strong performance can be achieved with relatively little data, which is promising for WolBanking77 and other low-resource language contexts.